 Google Nest Wifi is a system of powerful routers where one or more Nest Wifi devices provide a blanket of network coverage for even the largest homes.

 You can buy a standalone speaker or a pair.
 The newer versions of Nest Wifi also function as a smart speaker, replacing a Google Home or other talking speaker in addition to providing wifi coverage.

 Nest Wifi also works with the older Google Wifi routers, which are lower-tech but provide similar benefits.
 Google Wifi starts at $99 when buying directly from Google, and Nest Wifi starts at $169.
 You can also buy from Amazon and other major retailers.

-Amazon’s version of the mesh Wifi router is eero.
+Amazon’s version of the mesh Wifi router is eero, starting at $89.
 The eero router system is designed to be fast and easy to set up.
 It uses adaptive network connections to provide specialized coverage for every area and device.

 One feature that’s both a positive and a negative is eero Secure.
 This service includes firewalls, parental content filtering, ad blocking, and other tech goodies.
 However, it costs $29.99 per year for the basic version or $99 per year for a bundle that includes a password manager, VPN, antivirus, and malware scanner, plus remote access.

 This high-end mesh wifi system comes from Asus, a major brand for routers and other electronics.
 ZenWiFi ET8 is very highly rated for featuring multiple ports and included network security and parental control options.
 No additional subscription is required.

 It’s easy to install and offers exceptional performance and a good signal range.
 For multistory homes and large properties where you want coverage outdoors, Asus could be a good choice.

 Asus is pricey, but it gives you the very best mesh wifi experience right out of the box.